March 11. Today's Birthdays

 Born in Almaty is the graduate of the Al Farabi Kazakh National University.

-Prior to the appointment worked as Assistant to the President of Kazakhstan in 2019-2021, deputy Head of the Presidential Administartion in 2021-2022.
+Prior to the appointment worked as Assistant to the President of Kazakhstan in 2019-2021.